 Services: Technical Assistance, Assessment, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Training, Quality Assurance and Improvement, Capacity Development, Knowledge Management

-Technical Expertise: Newborn and Child Health , Family Planning & Reproductive Health, Social and Behavior Change, Universal Health Coverage, Immunization, Infectious Diseases, Maternal Health, Research, Monitoring, and Evaluation, Nutrition
+Technical Expertise: Newborn and Child Health , Family Planning & Reproductive Health, Social and Behavior Change, Health Systems Strengthening, Immunization, Infectious Diseases, Maternal Health, Research, Monitoring, and Evaluation, Nutrition

 From 2008 - 2014, the Maternal and Child Health Integrated Program (MCHIP) worked in more than 50 countries in Africa, Asia, Latin America, and the Caribbean to improve the health of women and their families.
 USAID’s flagship maternal and child health program, MCHIP's vision was to accelerate the reduction of maternal, newborn, and child mortality in USAID priority countries facing the highest disease burden.

 MCHIP supported programming in maternal, newborn and child health, immunization, family planning, nutrition, malaria, and HIV and AIDS.
 Across these areas, MCHIP catalyzed integration of programs and services.